makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 ### Create API Routes

 In the previous section, you configured the Express application to render Pug templates from the views directory.
-The next steps are for you to ensure that the application displays the relevant content based on the selected article, as well as to enable the paywall when a user surpasses the free content threshold.
+The following steps are for you to ensure that the application displays the relevant premium content based on the selected article and enable the paywall when a user surpasses the free content threshold.

 To display content for a specific article, add the following code snippet to the `index.js` file: